Vincent-Joe/Pop-Data-Analysis-2019-/readme.md

 You can just open and see the 'Final_Report.ipynb' file directly in github web page too.
-Just click the file.
+Just click the file. <br>
 Or you can use Jupyter Notebook(<a href="https://jupyter.readthedocs.io/en/latest/install.html">#</a>) too.